 Some income / benefit variables are aggregated at very high level in EU-SILC survey which makes many problems in modelling procedures.
 On the other hand, national version of EU-SILC contains the majority of EU-SILC variables at disaggregated level.
 Statistical Office of the Republic of Slovenia provided us with the access to the national version.
-Even in national SILC database there are particular family benefits recorded into aggregated variables; birth grant and parental allowance are merged into one variable, while child benefit, large family allowance and childcare supplement are merged into another variable.
-We split this aggregated variables in 2015 national SILC database according to the assumed eligibility of the family members.
-Besides, national EU-SILC 2015 database differs from versions in previous years due to non-matching identifiers in national and UDB version.
-Therefore we sorted both databases by very unique variables (household members, weight, total disposable household income, year of birth, sex and the sum of all individual incomes) and merged data.
+2014 national SILC database is a bit different from datasets in previous years as particular family benefits are recorded into aggregated variables even in national SILC.
+Birth grant and parental allowance are merged into one variable, while child benefit, large family allowance and childcare supplement are merged into another variable.
+We split this aggregated variables in 2014 national SILC database according to the assumed eligibility of the family members.
 Since the national EU-SILC data are not anonymised, we got the permission to calculate the shares of individual benefit / income in aggregated EU-SILC variables.
 We applied these shares to EU-SILC UDB variables and in this manner imputed the following variables:

 - bfapt Social contribution up to full working time for parents of children under three/six

 - bchba Birth grant

 - bmact Parental maternity payment

 - bmanc Parental allowance

 - bcrbafh Paternal payment

 - bchlg Large family allowance

 - bchmt Child benefit

 - bcham Maintenance replacement

 - bchcc Childcare supplement

 - bcrsvcc Compensation for lost income due to care of child who need special care

 - yemnt Non-taxable part of employment income

-- yemtx Taxable part of employment income; excluding 90% of income from contractual and student work

-- yem00 Employment income; excluding 90% of income from contractual and student work

-- yemaj Income from contractual work which is part of yem

-- yemst Income from student work which is part of yem - yse00 Self-employment income; excluding 90% of income from contractual and student work - yseaj Income from contractual work which is part of yse - ysest Income from student work which is part of yse - yaj Income Contractual work - yst Income Student work - bdica Attendance supplement - bdixp Disability supplement for disabled - bdirw Compensation for disabled workers - pdi00 Disability pensions; excluding attendance supplement (bdica), disability supplement for disabled (bdixp) and compensation for disabled workers (bdirw) - poa00 Pension Old Age -; excluding attendance supplement (bdica), disability supplement for disabled (bdixp) and compensation for disabled workers (bdirw) - psu00 Pension Survivor; attendance supplement (bdica), disability supplement for disabled (bdixp) and compensation for disabled workers (bdirw) - bsa00 Cash social assistance (bsaen) - bsacm Charity which is cash or in-kind benefits received from charity (bsacm) - bsapm Income support - bsaot Other social assistance (i.e. other payments from Ministry of Labour, Family, Social Affairs and Equal Opportunities covered in variable hy050 : social exclusion not elsewhere classified).
+- yemtx Taxable part of employment income; excluding 90% of income from contractual and student work - yem00 Employment income; excluding 90% of income from contractual and student work - yemaj Income from contractual work which is part of yem - yemst Income from student work which is part of yem - yse00 Self-employment income; excluding 90% of income from contractual and student work - yseaj Income from contractual work which is part of yse - ysest Income from student work which is part of yse - yaj Income Contractual work - yst Income Student work - bdica Attendance supplement - bdixp Disability supplement for disabled - bdirw Compensation for disabled workers - pdi00 Disability pensions; excluding attendance supplement (bdica), disability supplement for disabled (bdixp) and compensation for disabled workers (bdirw) - poa00 Pension Old Age -; excluding attendance supplement (bdica), disability supplement for disabled (bdixp) and compensation for disabled workers (bdirw) - psu00 Pension Survivor; attendance supplement (bdica), disability supplement for disabled (bdixp) and compensation for disabled workers (bdirw) - bsa00 Cash social assistance (bsaen) - bsacm Charity which is cash or in-kind benefits received from charity (bsacm) - bsapm Income support - bsaot Other social assistance (i.e. other payments from Ministry of Labour, Family, Social Affairs and Equal Opportunities covered in variable hy050 : social exclusion not elsewhere classified).

 In Slovenian EU-SILC gross employment income (yem) consists of non-taxable employment income, taxable employment income, student work income and contractual work income.
-However, not the full amount of contractual work income and student work income goes into the yem variable, as costs (in the majority of cases standard costs in the amount of $10\%^5$ ) are deducted.
+However, not the full amount of contractual work income and student work income goes into the yem variable, as costs (in the majority of cases standard costs in the amount of $10\%^6$ ) are deducted.
 We followed this logic when preparing EUROMOD data.
 Therefore the sum of yemtx, yemnt, yemst and yemaj is higher than yem.
 The valid equation is the following: yem = yemtx + yemnt + 0.9\yemaj + 0.9\yemst.
 In the same way we can describe the relationship between yse00, ysest and yseaj.
 Other key variables that are fully imputed (not available in the EU-SILC UDB survey) are: